June 24

 - At Seattle, the Mariners fall to the Athletics, 4 - 1, despite a 19-strikeout performance by Randy Johnson.
 The 19 Ks are the most ever by an American League left-hander.
 Mark McGwire turns one Johnson fastball into a homer that travels an estimated 538 feet.

 - 1B Tino Martinez hits two singles, a double, and a pair of home runs while driving in four as the Yankees top Detroit, 12 - 9.
-Chad Curtis adds five ribbies for NY.
+Chad Curtis adds five ribbies for New York.

 - 1998: